kevinalmansa/kevinalmansa.github.io/_posts/2017-7-13-DLL-Proxying.md

 In the first phase, the Trojan DLL must be coded, with intercepted functions implemented and exported.
-All remaining functions must make use of the PE formats “Forward Exports” to export to the original DLL.
+All remaining functions must make use of the PE formats *Forward Exports* to export to the original DLL.

 In the second phase, write permissions will be required at the target DLLs location to rename the original DLL, and write the Trojan in its place.